 All men produce abnormally shaped sperm.
 In fact, in a semen sample considered normal, a large part of the sperm may have an altered morphology.

 Despite this, if the seminogram does not find a minimum percentage of sperm with normal morphology, the man is said to have teratozoospermia.

 Provided below is an index with the 8 points we are going to expand on in this article.

 How do I know if my sperm is normal?

-In order to study the morphology of male gametes, it is necessary to fix a small sample of the total ejaculate on a slide, which implies the death of the sperm.
-This prevents this sample from being used after its evaluation, but it will serve as a representation of the rest of the total seminal sample.
+In order to study the morphology of the spermatozoa, a small amount of semen is taken from the total ejaculate of the male.
+This semen sample is spread, fixed, and stained on a slide to facilitate its observation under the microscope, which implies the death of the spermatozoa.
+This procedure, therefore, prevents these spermatozoa from being used after evaluation.
+However, the analysis of this small sample will serve as a proxy for the rest of the semen sample.

 - The head of the spermatozoon should be oval and smooth, 5 to 6 microns long and 2.5 to 3.5 microns wide.
 The acrosome should cover 40-70% of the head volume, and if there are vacuoles they should be scarce and occupy less than half of the head volume since if they are numerous or large it may mean that the DNA is damaged.

 - The middle piece or neck, as its name indicates, is located between the head and the flagellum, and it is a slightly wider area than the base of the tail.
 Its function is primordial because it houses the mitochondria, considered the motor of the sperm's movement, as they are responsible for generating energy.